riso1410/guarded-query-router/README.md

 # guarded-query-router

 This repository contains a prompt classification system that uses various machine learning models to classify text prompts into different domains (law, finance, healthcare).
+Not suitable for CPU usage.
+(Proviedrs flag changes needed in code when vectorizing)

 ## Requirements